Flat roof curb installation for an air conditioner in Connecticut. We serve Pittsburgh, Monroeville, Stamford, Greenwich, and White Plains, CT.

 7. Vulcanizing and flashing the air conditioner curb.

 Once the curb was leveled we covered the entire outside of the curb with EPDM cover tape.
-To flash the curb, it is necessary to clean the existing roofing surface very well.
-We used lacquer thinners and rags to remove all the oxidation from the surface where we needed to adhere the new EPDM cover tape.
+To flash the curb in, it is necessary to clean the surface very well.
+We used lacquer thinners and rags to remove all the oxidation form the surface where we needed to adhere the new EPDM cover tape.

 8. Installing the flashing.

-In the case of an EPDM roof, it is necessary to use compatible material to do the flashing.
+In the case of a EPDM roof, it is necessary to use compatible material to do the flashing.
 In this case we used EPDM cover tape.
-It is very important to use a roller to roll the cover tape so it can properly adhere to the EPDM rubber.
+It is very important to use a roller to roll the cover tape so it can propely adhere to the EPDM rubber.

 9. Cover the curb with a tarp.

-It is difficult to coordinate two different trade crews to complete a A/C unit installment on the same day, but if the A/C contractor marks out where the curb will be installed and leaves the curb on the roof, we can then notify them when the curbing has been completely installed and is ready for the A/C installation.
+It is difficult to coordinate two different trade crews to complete a A/C unit installment on the same day, but if the A/C contractor marks out where the curb will be installed and leaves the curb on the roof, we can then notify them when curbing has been completed and is ready for the A/C installation.

 10. The proper material for the right job

-The image below is also a Modified Bitumen Membrane curb installation.
+The image image below is also a Modified Bitumen Membrane curb installation.
 It is essential that a special tar be used to try and seal any flashing, but it should be used very sparingly.
-Installing a curb is very important and should only be done by professionals.
+Installing a curb is a very important and should only done by professionals.